OlgvP/02_Linux/LinuxNetworkServices.md

 `ssh newuser@server_ip`

 If it doesn’t work, check for configuration errors using the other terminal and then try again.
 If successful, you will be able to ssh with `newuser` to the server from now on, and install any software you want.

-## Observations

--   use strong and random passwords for system logins to protect against brute-force attacks
--   generate and use strong SSH keys protected by passphrases
--   update system regularly; you could automate the process with a _cron_ job
--   optionally install _Fail2Ban_ to monitor system logs and protect against DDoS attacks

-That’s it for this basic server security guide.
-Reach out to me if you run into any trouble.
-Good luck!
-Server_hardenning.md…]()

 # *3. Installation and configuration DHCP server on Ubuntu machine:*